gkrein/gkrein.github.io/index.md

 I’m a Research Professor at the Institute of Theoretical Physics (IFT) of the State University of São Paulo (UNESP).

-My research interests are in the area of the strong interactions described by quantum chromodynamics (QCD).
-Specific topics of interests include quark-gluon confinement, dynamical mass generation, hadron structure and interactions, finite-temperature and high-density matter, and other related nonperturbative phenomena.
-More recently, I have been interested in quantum information and computation applications in nuclear and particle physics.
+My research lies in theoretical studies of the strong interaction, which is described by the fundamental theory of quantum chromodynamics (QCD).
+I focus on nonperturbative aspects of QCD, including quark–gluon confinement, dynamical mass generation, hadron structure and interactions, and the behavior of strongly interacting matter at finite temperature and high density.
+More recently, I have also become interested in exploring applications of quantum information and computation in nuclear and particle physics.
 My teaching includes regular courses of the IFT graduate program and outreach lectures.

 I obtained my Doctoral degree in Physics from the Federal University of Rio Grande do Sul.